GoogleCloudPlatform/ramble/_sources/dev_guides/application_dev_guide.rst.txt

 Once this is complete, a workspace can be configured (following :ref:`workspace-config`) to create experiments from the new workload.
-After setting up the workspace, requested experiments will be created following :ref:`workspace-structure`.
+After setting up the workspace, requested experiments directories will be created following :ref:`workspace-structure`.
 In order to debug any issues with the experiments, you can use the dry-run option from :ref:`workspace-setup`.
+Additionally, you can filter the experiments you want to setup using the ``--where`` option, as in :ref:`filter-experiments`

 ^^^^^^^^^^^^^^^^^
 Analyzing Results
 ^^^^^^^^^^^^^^^^^

-Experimeny analysis only works once figures of merit, and success criteria are defined.
+Experiment analysis only works once figures of merit, and success criteria are defined.
 Without these, Ramble has no information about how to extract relevant metrics.